 "A substance (οὐσία)--that which is called a substance most strictly, primarily, and most of all--is that which is neither said of a subject nor in a subject, e.g. this or that man (ὁ τὶς ἄνθρωπος) or this or that horse.
 The species in which the things primarily (πρώτως) called substances are, are called secondary (δεύτεραι) substances, as also are the genera of these species.
-This or that man belongs in a species, man, and animal is a genus of the species; so these--both man and animal--are called secondary substances" (Categories V.2a).
+This or that man belongs in a species, man, and animal is a genus of the species; so these--both man and animal--are called secondary substances" (Categories 5.2a).

 The discussion is about terms.
 Terms are parts of language.
 To identify the parts of reality terms signify, "All the other things are either said of the primary substances (πρώτων οὐσιῶν) as subjects or in them as subjects. ...
-So if the primary substances did not exist it would be impossible for any of the other things to
+So if the primary substances did not exist it would be impossible for any of the other things to exist" (Categories 5.2a).

 Aristotle uses ὁ τὶς ἄνθρωπος ("this man") to refer to a particular man, this or that man, as opposed to ἄνθρωπος ("man"), the kind to which human beings belong.

-• particular versus general
+• things that are particular or general

 The Oneness and Unity of Individuals